David recently asked,

 - Always thank the conference organizers after the event, both privately and publicly.

-Be sure to ask for video of your talk; if the event doesn’t capture video, ask permission to record your own talk.
+Be sure to ask for video of your talk; if the event doesn’t capture video, ask permission to record your own talk, and do so.
+With things like Zoom calls, recording can be built in, so it should be trivial to capture the video.

 As you perform, ask your audience to submit questions and followups by Twitter.
 Collect testimonials via social media.